2016 Russian Defence Ministry Tupolev Tu-154 crash: Passengers and crew

 Of the 92 passengers and crew on board, 64 were members of the Alexandrov Ensemble choir, the official choir of the Russian Armed Forces, including its director Valery Khalilov.
-The members of the Ensemble were travelling from Moscow to the Russian military base at Khmeimim near Latakia, Syria, to take part in New Year celebrations.
+The members of the Ensemble were travelling from Moscow to the Russian military base at Khmeimim near Latakia, Syria, to take part in New Year celebrations in a show for Russian troops participating in the Syrian War.

-Among the passengers was Russian humanitarian worker Elizaveta Glinka, the Director of the Department of Culture for the Russian Ministry of Defence Anton Gubankov, seven soldiers (besides Khalilov), nine journalists (three each from Channel One Russia, NTV, and Zvezda), and two civilian officials.
+Among the other passengers were Russian soldiers, medical worker Elizaveta Glinka, the director of the Department of Culture for the Russian Ministry of Defence, Anton Gubankov, nine journalists (three each from Channel One Russia, NTV, and Zvezda), and two civilian officials.